Terrorizer: World Downfall and disbandment (1989–2004)

 World Downfall was released via Earache on November 13, 1989.
-Shortly before the album's release, Pintado left Terrorizer to join Napalm Death, before the start of the band's Grindcrusher Tour in November 1989.
-With Vincent and Sandoval refocusing their attention on Morbid Angel—who were also participating in the Grindcrusher Tour as a supporting act (along with Carcass and Bolt Thrower)—Terrorizer disbanded for a second time.
-Garcia subsequently returned to his other band, Nausea.
+Shortly before release, Pintado left Terrorizer to join Napalm Death, before the start of the band's Grindcrusher Tour in November 1989.
+With Vincent and Sandoval refocusing on Morbid Angel—who were also participated in the Grindcrusher Tour as a supporting act along with Carcass and Bolt Thrower—Terrorizer disbanded a second time.
+Garcia returned to his other band, Nausea.
 In the 2018 documentary film Slave to the Grind: A Film About Grindcore, Sandoval said of Terrorizer's disbandment:"There was not a lot of interest in Terrorizer, and plus, these other bands, for us, were big bands, y'know.
 Morbid Angel, they had like, a beginning of a history, you know what I mean?
 So it was something cool, nice for me to join.
-And then Napalm Death, another big band... so it was what it was supposed to be, man."World Downfall has retrospectively been seen as one of the classics of early grindcore.
-Morbid Angel would later incorporate the album track "Dead Shall Rise" into their setlists during their tours in support of Blessed Are the Sick (1991), which Vincent said the band were happy to do as "half of Morbid Angel had been in Terrorizer".
-Although Terrorizer were still under contract for another album with Earache, attempts to make another album with the World Downfall line-up of the band were unsuccessful due to its members' conflicting schedules.
-Garcia claims not to have talked to Sandoval since Terrorizer's disbandment.
+And then Napalm Death, another big band... so it was what it was supposed to be, man."World Downfall has been regarded as a classic of early grindcore.
+Morbid Angel later incorporated the album track "Dead Shall Rise" into their setlists during their tours in support of Blessed Are the Sick (1991), which Vincent said the band were happy to do as "half of Morbid Angel had been in Terrorizer".
+Although still under contract with Earache, attempts to make another album with the World Downfall line-up were unsuccessful due to its members' conflicting schedules.
+Garcia claimed not to have talked to Sandoval since Terrorizer's disbandment.